Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: The Radon-Kolmogorov-Smirnov test

 An important property of the RKS distance for the purposes of two-sample testing is its ability to distinguish any two distinct distributions.
 In particular, we have the following result, whose proof is in Appendix \ref{proof:rtv-ipm-metric}.

 \begin{theorem} For any $\popP,\popQ$ with finite $k\th$ moments, $\rho(\popP, \popQ; \cF_k) = 0$ if and only if $\popP = \popQ$, and is positive otherwise. \end{theorem}

 Theorem \ref{thm:rtv-ipm-metric} states that the RKS distance, in the population, perfectly distinguishes the null $H_0: \popP = \popQ$ from the alternative $H_1 : \popP \neq \popQ$.
-Thus, the function space $\cF_k$ is rich enough to make the MMD a \emph{metric} at the population level.
-As an interesting contrast, we remark that this is not true of the kernel MMD with a polynomial kernel of degree $k$, as introduced by \citet{gretton2012kernel} and considered in Section \ref{sec:experiments}.
-Indeed, if $\popP$ and $\popQ$ have the same moments to order $k$, then the kernel MMD in the population between $\popP$ and $\popQ$ is $0$.
+Thus, the function space $\cF_k$ is rich enough to make the IPM a \emph{metric} at the population level.
+As an interesting contrast, we remark that this is not true of the kernel MMD with a polynomial kernel of degree $k$, as studied in \citet{gretton2012kernel}.
+Indeed, if $\popP$ and $\popQ$ have the same moments up to order $k$ (where ``moments'' is to be interpreted in the appropriate multivariate sense) then the kernel MMD in the population between $\popP$ and $\popQ$ is $0$.
 In other words, we can see that the use of \emph{truncated} moments, as given by averages of ridge splines, is the key to the discrepancy being a metric.